-The all-boy’s format creates a crossover between academic or athletic interests and those in leadership, peer ministry and the arts programs.
-At Bishop Hendricken High School, for instance, one of the top singers in our Young Men’s Choir is also the captain of the soccer team, and football players regularly appear in our drama productions.
+The all-boys format creates a crossover between academic or athletic interests and those in leadership, peer ministry, and the arts programs.
+At Bishop Hendricken High School, for instance, one of the top singers in our Young Men’s Chorus is also the captain of the soccer team, and football players regularly appear in our drama productions.

-The result is that in an all- boy’s school, the boys feel free to be themselves; they are encouraged to follow their interests and talents wherever they might lead.
-Ultimately, a single sex education engenders a camaraderie and respect for diverse talents that is affirming for young men, and an important part of our Catholic mission.
+The result is that in an all- boys school, the boys feel free to be themselves; they are encouraged to follow their interests and talents wherever they may lead.
+Ultimately, a single-sex education engenders a camaraderie and respect for diverse talents that is affirming for young men, and an important part of our Catholic mission.

 2. Boys Have Different Learning Styles

 Boys’ schools – and an all-boys classroom – have a natural advantage because teachers can custom-tailor their curriculum and teaching style in a way that motivates boys to learn.
 Research shows that boys learn more effectively when they can move around, and experienced teachers know that the best way to get boys energized is to keep the classroom active and lively so that students remain interested and engaged.
 In an all-boys classroom, there are more hands-on projects, games, and interactive lessons where each student can participate.
 So, a chemistry class that explores the effects of dynamite or a writing assignment that asks you to describe being a Roman gladiator preparing for battle is going to grab a young man’s attention.
 Keeping a student engaged will surely set him up for success!

 Boys develop more confidence when they attend an all-boys school.
 The absence of feelings of rejection or inferiority helps boys remain confident in themselves and their ability to succeed – in academics, athletics, the arts, in leadership or service roles, and throughout their life.